Location: front yard, Massachusetts

 Tell us about the attack

 Two loose pit bulls charged out of a wooded area and circled me with my horse as I rode down my street.
 Upon returning home, while trying to alert my family including elderly parents and young nephews who were waiting outside in my yard, the pit bulls stopped circling the horse and ran straight for the 4 family dogs (2 Welsh corgis, one golden retriever and one black lab).
 Before the humans and animals could be rushed inside to safety, the two pit bulls attacked the black lab, latched onto and bit his hind leg.
-The police were called and the dogs were trapped in a nearby fenced horse paddock.
-The owners were out of town and the dog sitter had not noticed their escape.
+The police were called and the pit bulls were trapped in a nearby fenced horse paddock.
+The pit bull owners were out of town and the dog sitter had not noticed their escape.
 The black lab was transported to emergency vet for treatment and the pit bulls were ordered to quarantine.